imdone/imdone-atom/README.md

-The TODO comment task board
+The developer's task board
 ----
-**Turn your TODO comments into a task-board and let [imdone.io](https://imdone.io) do your issue tracking so you can stay in the zone.**
+**Turn your TODO comments into a task board and let [imdone.io](https://imdone.io) do your issue tracking so you can stay in the zone.**
 Just use `alt+t` while editing a file to see your projects board.

 ![Static imdone image](https://cloud.githubusercontent.com/assets/233505/20188737/9a3decf8-a73f-11e6-89c3-c3b348c98ae7.png)